Money-saving travel tips for your next adventure.

 10 Money-Saving Travel Tips

 The following tips will ensure you do not break the bank during your next trip.
-It doesn’t matter if you’re traveling by plane, train, bus or automobile.
-Remember to plan your itinerary and book long ahead of time to get the best experience possible.
+It doesn’t matter if you travel by plane, train, bus, or automobile.
+Plan your itinerary and book well to get the best experience possible.
 If you are going to spend money on a trip to your dream destination, you might as well get the best bang for your buck:

 Reserve a rental car before booking travel plans

-Hertz, Avis, Budget and Enterprise sold off inventory during the pandemic.
+During the pandemic, Hertz, Avis, Budget, and Enterprise sold off inventory.
 Rental cars are scarce, options are limited, and prices have increased.
 Also, consider picking up your vehicle from an off-airport location near your hotel to save approximately 15% on taxes and fees.
 Some travelers have resorted to renting non-traditional travel vehicles such as U-Haul and other light-commercial modes of transportation during their travels.
 Autoweek offers more details about renting automobiles.

 Redeem frequent traveler rewards and credits